 Again, try it with different foods and different equations (e.g., 9 ÷ 3 = 3).

 Reference: Seeing as Understanding: The Importance of Visual Mathematics for our Brain and Learning

 Let children choose from different methods when solving equations during flash card practice or other assignments, such as using manipulatives, number lines, pen and paper, counting on their fingers, or solving problems in their mind, etc. Whatever methods your child is most comfortable with are acceptable

 Remember to always stay calm when working with a child or student, even if you think they should be getting something that they are not getting.
 If you get frustrated with them, they may start to feel anxious, angry, inferior, stupid, etc. which will lead to a less productive learning session.
 Keep practice sessions short (5 to 10 minutes for children who get easily frustrated and 10 to 15 minutes for children who can work for longer periods without frustration), unless the child is eager to keep going.
 For suggestions on ways to encourage children to complete tasks or assignments they do not want to do see 3 Ways to Use Timers to Encourage Homework and Chore Completion and How to Use Schedules to Improve Children’s Behavior.

 If your child is significantly struggling with math or acquiring other academic skills, despite consistent practice and guidance, talk to your child’s school and/or doctor.
 They should be able to refer you to the appropriate professionals to determine what might be interfering with your child’s progress and what additional strategies might help.

 Thank you for visiting educationandbehavior.com.
 We provide free academic, behavioral , and social-emotional support for all children.
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Receive our updates on Facebook!